-To learn more about the history of the bridge or in case you want to experience the thrill of walking on a glass walkway suspended at 40 meters from the ground, you will have to visit the Tower Bridge Exhibit.
+To learn more about the history of the bridge or in case you want to experience the thrill of walking on a glass walkway suspended at 40 meters (131 feet) from the ground, you will have to visit the Tower Bridge Exhibit.
 If you are not interested in that, continue walking towards the South Bank.

 A walk along the South Bank